Requirements for School Improvement Plans

-What is the submission window for school improvement plans to the Department?
+What is the submission window for school improvement plans to the Indiana Department of Education?

-What must be included in a school improvement plan?
+Which schools must develop and submit a school improvement plan?

-- Established objectives of continuous improvement in, at minimum, the areas of attendance rate, ISTEP+ proficiency rates, and graduation rates for the school to achieve over a three (3) year period and how the school expects to meet these objectives, with annual review and revision if necessary to accomplish objectives.
+- Objectives for continuous improvement in, at minimum, the areas of attendance rate, ILEARN proficiency rates, and graduation rates (secondary schools only) for the school to achieve over a three (3) year period and how the school expects to meet these objectives.

 - Specific areas identified by the school where improvement is needed immediately, and how the school will address these areas.

-- Description of the curriculum and information concerning the location of a copy of the curriculum that is available for public inspection.
+- Description of the curriculum and the location where the curriculum is available for public inspection.

-- Description and name of the assessments that will be used by the school in addition to ISTEP+.
+- Description and name of the assessments that will be used by the school in addition to ILEARN.

-- Provision outlining how the school will address the learning needs of all students, including exceptional learners; provide courses to allow students to earn an Academic Honors diploma; and encourage the completion of the Core 40 and Academic Honors curriculums.
+- Provision outlining how the school will address the learning needs of all students, including exceptional learners.

 - Provision to maximize parental participation in the school.